omise/bluepine/README.md

 ## Attributes

 `Attribute` is just a simple class that doesn't have any functionality/logic on its own.
-With this design, it decouples the logic to `validate`, `serialize`, etc from `Attribute` and lets consumers (e.g. `Validator`, `Serializer`, etc) decide it instead.
+With this design, it decouples the logic to `validate`, `serialize`, etc from `Attribute` and lets consumers (e.g. `Validator`, `Serializer`, etc) decide the logic instead.

 Here are the pre-defined attributes that we can use.